DanielDeLeonardis/GettingAndCleaningDataProject/CodeBook.md

 # Getting and Cleaning Data Course Project Code Book

-The following provides a description of the input and output files data sets used and the transformations applied.
+The following provides a description of the input and output files used and the transformations applied.

 ## Input Data sets

 [The input data can be downloaded here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-The following is a descption of the files used from the zip.
+The following is a description of the files used from the zip.

 Note: the field names were added as part of the tranformations applied.
 See the tranformation section below.